enzo-project/enzo-dev/doc/manual/source/ProgrammingGuide.rst

 One must constantly be wary of the possibility of built in C types to be re-defined to higher precision types.
-This is outlined `in this page? </wiki/Tutorials/FloatIsDouble>`_
+This is outlined in :ref:`FloatIsDouble`.

 Header Files
 ------------

 Header files must be included in the correct order.
-This is due, among other things, to the redefinition of float which is done in macros\_and\_parameters.h.
+This is due, among other things, to the redefinition of float which is done in ``macros_and_parameters.h``.
 This must be done before Enzo headers, but after external libraries.
 The order should be as follows:

 ::